preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/dynamic-groups/index.rst

 .. image:: add-user-list-click-plus-ready.png

-If you added a user type by mistake, just click the dust bin ti delete it.
+If you added a user type by mistake, just click the dust bin to delete it.

 Save your changes when you're done.